Fabian-Balzer/Randomkingdominion/card_info/quality_descriptions/draw.md

 1. Stuff that draws you once in a while or is just kinda weak, e.g. Settlers/BV, Ride, Summon and the likes.
 Capital City and Way of the Cameleon can also draw given things that generate $.
 Also, the weaker Moat-like things are in this category, as they require a good Village to be viable.
 2. Lab- and Smithy-like things.
-3. Very few things that draw a lot just on their own, e.g. Hunting Grounds, Council Room, or Scrying Pool.
+3. Very few things that draw a lot just on their own, e.g., Hunting Grounds, Wharf, Scrying Pool.

 ### Draw Types